druchefavour/react-price-inventory/README.md

 [npm install --save ag-grid-community ag-grid-react]

 ### Step 3:
-Edit src/App.js with the Grid Column Definition and the Grid Row Information.
+Create three children components (DefaultHeader: Containing the Navigation Functionalties.
+DateComponent: For filtering using Datepicker and AppTable: Containing the Grid Column Definition and the Grid Row Information).
 Render the view.

+### Step 4:
+Edit src/App.js.
+Import the three children components.
+Render the view.

 ## STYLING
 Consume React Bootstrap via the npm package which you can install with npm.
 We also install vanilla bootstrap.
 [npm install react-bootstrap bootstrap]

+## Table Functionalties

+1. Ability to display data from any database - Connection to database is disabled and row data is hardcoded
+2. Ability to Add new data (New Rows)
+3. Ability to edit rows
+4. Ability to update rows
+5. Ability to export data to excel.
+6. Pagination
+7. Filtering capability

+The routing to Group, Support and Cart is disabled in this prototype.

 ## RUNNING THE SCRIPT
 In the project directory, run: